cs-education/sysbuild/README.md

 5. Configure Git to sync your fork with the original repository.
 `git remote add upstream https://github.com/cs-education/sysbuild.git`

-6. Install dependencies and set up the project.
-`npm install`

 ## Useful commands ##
 * Run a development server.
 Automatically launches default browser.
 Files are also watched for changes - JSHint is automatically run on the changed JS files, changed SASS files are automatically compiled, etc.